 Loose or disconnected caps can invite the air or bacteria to enter the catheter.
 It may also leak blood or fluid near the loose cap.
 Always clean the end of the PICC with an antiseptic swab.
 Remember to replace it with a new, sterile cap, and disinfect every item before and after use.
 To prevent complications with your PICC line, do not use pointy or sharp objects to avoid damaging or cutting it.
 When changing the bandages over your midline catheter, do not use scissors.
 Avoid putting a hole in your catheter or cutting it as much as possible.

 To prevent complications with your PICC line, do not use pointy or sharp objects to avoid damaging or cutting it.
 When changing the bandages over your midline catheter, do not use scissors.
-Avoid putting a hole in your catheter or cutting it as much as possible.
+Be extra careful to avoid putting a hole in your catheter.

 Always bear in mind to take care of your PICC line with the proper guidelines of changing and flushing.
 Also, protect your catheter with a PICC line cover or PICC line sleeve.
 As much as possible, be comfortable wearing these so it should not get in the way of your normal activities, such as mild exercise, showering, school, or work.